 St. Louis Hotel

-CMLC finished the restoration project on The St Louis Hotel in July of 2016.
+CMLC finished the restoration project on the St. Louis Hotel in July 2016.
 This opens a new chapter for this historical asset while further enabling the retail vision for the neighbourhood with mixed-use office space on the second and third floors and a variety of potential retail uses on the main floor and basement.

 To extend the life of this 1914 building by another 100+ years, CMLC fortified the edifice with a new steel structure.
-The St. Louis’s front façade will mimic the style of the façade installed in 1949, and it will include three light wells clad with white panelling to cast light throughout the building.
-Inside, the building will feature a four-stop elevator, concrete-topped floors with existing milled floors exposed below, and exposed brick, mechanical, electrical and structural elements to evoke the original building’s rustic feel.
+The St. Louis’s front façade mimics the style of the façade installed in 1949, and it includes three light wells clad with white panelling to cast light throughout the building.
+Inside, the building features a four-stop elevator, concrete-topped floors with existing milled floors exposed below, and exposed brick, mechanical, electrical and structural elements to evoke the original building’s rustic feel.

 One of only seven pre-World War I commercial structures in East Village, Hillier Block has stood three storeys tall on 8th Avenue SE since 1910.
 Like so many of Calgary’s early buildings, the Hillier is detailed with sandstone from local quarries; and the building retains its original ornamental metal cornices, recessed-entry storefront and red brick façade.